October 06, 2021

 Kiyo in Kyoto

-As you will see from the (lack of) inbetweening, the use of rotoscoped backgrounds, and the monthly release schedule, this isn't a budget-intensive production.
+Watching the anime, you will see from the (lack of) inbetweening and the use of rotoscoped backgrounds that this isn't a high-budget production.

 Rather like The Way of the Househusband, it uses what I'd call the PowerPoint approach to animation, more a moving manga.